soxueren/atsd/installation/aws-emr-s3.md

 This installation option simplifies backup and recovery as well as allows right-sizing the cluster based on CPU and memory demands as opposed to storage requirements.

-The minimum cluster size for testing and development is two EC2 instances one of which can be shared by HBase Master and ATSD.
+The minimum cluster size for testing and development is two EC2 instances one of which can be shared by the HBase Master and ATSD.

 ## Create S3 Bucket